DiffCLIP: Leveraging Stable Diffusion for Language Grounded 3D Classification: Abstract

 \section{Abstract}

-Large pre-trained models have had a significant impact on computer vision by enabling multi-modal learning, where the CLIP model has achieved impressive results in image classification, object detection, and semantic segmentation.
-However, the model's performance on 3D point cloud processing tasks is limited due to the domain gap between depth maps from 3D projection and training images of CLIP.
-This paper proposes DiffCLIP, a new pre-training framework that incorporates stable diffusion with ControlNet to minimize the domain gap in the visual branch.
-Additionally, a style-prompt generation module is introduced for few-shot tasks in the textual branch.
+Large pre-trained models have revolutionized the field of computer vision by facilitating multi-modal learning.
+Notably, the CLIP model has exhibited remarkable proficiency in tasks such as image classification, object detection, and semantic segmentation.
+Nevertheless, its efficacy in processing 3D point clouds is restricted by the domain gap between the depth maps derived from 3D projection and the training images of CLIP.

+This paper introduces DiffCLIP, a novel pre-training framework that seamlessly integrates stable diffusion with ControlNet.
+The primary objective of DiffCLIP is to bridge the domain gap inherent in the visual branch.
+Furthermore, to address few-shot tasks in the textual branch, we incorporate a style-prompt generation module.

 Extensive experiments on the ModelNet10, ModelNet40, and ScanObjectNN datasets show that DiffCLIP has strong abilities for 3D understanding.
-By using stable diffusion and style-prompt generation, DiffCLIP achieves an accuracy of 43.2\% for zero-shot classification on OBJ\_BG of ScanObjectNN, which is state-of-the-art performance, and an accuracy of 80.6\% for zero-shot classification on ModelNet10, which is comparable to state-of-the-art performance.
+By using stable diffusion and style-prompt generation, DiffCLIP achieves an accuracy of 43.2\% for zero-shot classification on OBJ\_BG of ScanObjectNN, which is state-of-the-art performance, and an accuracy of 82.4\% for zero-shot classification on ModelNet10, which is also state-of-the-art performance.